avr-rust/book.avr-rust.com/README.md

 ## Build dependencies

-Install `mdbook`:
+Install mdBook:

-If rust and cargo are installed, you can build mdbook from source and install using `cargo install mdbook`.
+If rust and cargo are installed, you can build mdBook from source and install using `cargo install mdbook`.

-mdbook's documentation also details [all mdbook installation methods](https://rust-lang.github.io/mdBook/guide/installation.html).
+mdBook's documentation also details [all mdBook installation methods](https://rust-lang.github.io/mdBook/guide/installation.html).

 ## Building the AVR documentation book